State Authorization & Licensure

 Adverse Actions Disclosure

-As of November 4, 2019 the University of North Dakota online education programs have no previous, current or pending adverse actions initiated by any state agencies, the Higher Learning Commission, the Western Interstate Commission for Higher Education, or by NC-SARA, for the past 5 years.
+As of November 4, 2019 the University of North Dakota online education programs have no previous, current or pending adverse actions initiated by any state agencies, the Higher Learning Commission, the Western Interstate Commission for Higher Education, or by NC-SARA, for the past five years.

 Professional Licensure Disclosures